From Opus

 Birds you can see here include:

-Great Crested Grebe, Little Grebe, Great Cormorant, Grey Heron, Mute Swan, Canada Goose, Whooper Swan, Greylag Goose, Pink-footed Goose, Common Shelduck, Eurasian Wigeon, Mallard, Northern Shoveler, Common Teal, Tufted Duck, Goosander, Common Goldeneye, Eurasian Sparrowhawk, Common Buzzard, Osprey, Common Kestrel, Common Coot, Common Moorhen, Eurasian Oystercatcher, Ringed Plover, Common Sandpiper, Common Redshank, Northern Lapwing, Eurasian Curlew, Common Snipe, Black-headed Gull, Common Gull, Great Black-backed Gull, Lesser Black-backed Gull, Common Wood Pigeon, Common Swift, Common Kingfisher, Great Spotted Woodpecker, Sand Martin, Barn Swallow, Northern House Martin, Grey Wagtail, Pied Wagtail, Winter Wren, Eurasian Robin, Eurasian Blackbird, Fieldfare, Song Thrush, Mistle Thrush, Willow Warbler, Goldcrest, Long-tailed Tit, Coal Tit, Blue Tit, Great Tit, Eurasian Treecreeper, Common Starling, Eurasian Jackdaw, Carrion Crow, Rook, Brambling, Chaffinch, European Greenfinch, Eurasian Siskin, European Goldfinch, Eurasian Bullfinch, Common Redpoll, Eurasian Linnet, Common Crossbill, Yellowhammer, Reed Bunting
+Great Crested Grebe, Little Grebe, Great Cormorant, Grey Heron, Mute Swan, Canada Goose, Whooper Swan, Greylag Goose, Pink-footed Goose, Common Shelduck, Eurasian Wigeon, Mallard, Northern Shoveler, Common Teal, Tufted Duck, Goosander, Common Goldeneye, Eurasian Sparrowhawk, Common Buzzard, Osprey, Common Kestrel, Common Coot, Common Moorhen, Eurasian Oystercatcher, Ringed Plover, Common Sandpiper, Common Redshank, Northern Lapwing, Eurasian Curlew, Common Snipe, Black-headed Gull, Common Gull, Great Black-backed Gull, Lesser Black-backed Gull, Common Wood Pigeon, Common Swift, Common Kingfisher, Great Spotted Woodpecker, Sand Martin, Barn Swallow, Western House Martin, Grey Wagtail, Pied Wagtail, Eurasian Wren, Eurasian Robin, Eurasian Blackbird, Fieldfare, Song Thrush, Mistle Thrush, Willow Warbler, Goldcrest, Long-tailed Tit, Coal Tit, Blue Tit, Great Tit, Eurasian Treecreeper, Common Starling, Eurasian Jackdaw, Carrion Crow, Rook, Brambling, Chaffinch, European Greenfinch, Eurasian Siskin, European Goldfinch, Eurasian Bullfinch, Common Redpoll, Eurasian Linnet, Common Crossbill, Yellowhammer, Reed Bunting

 [edit] Other Uses